Draft

 This page is still in the works.
 Overview of possible topics to summarize:

-• Save input data into /data/ folder and use .gitignore to ensure that the raw data is not saved - as per the deeper dive on structure:
+• Either download the raw data directly or save downloaded input data into /data/ folder and use .gitignore to ensure that the raw data is not saved - as per the deeper dive on structure:

 • If data and analysis is simple, the analysis scripts in /src/analysis/ will take the data and generate relevant outputs (data and visuals) in /output/